dogtail9/ProjectTemplateTutorial/README.md

 *Keep only the ProjectResponsibilities enum*

 ### SolutionWizard
-Delete the AddProject and the InstallNuGetPackage methods int the SolutionWizard class.
+Delete the AddProject and the InstallNuGetPackage methods in the SolutionWizard class.

 ```CSharp
 public void RunFinished()